solresol/python-programming-101-cwe-materials/readme.md

 - Define how Python compares to other programming languages.
 - Describe the benefits of a Python workflow when working with data.
 - Demonstrate basic understanding of Python programming fundamentals.
-- Use Python code to solve real world data problems.
+- Apply Python code to solve real world data issues.

 ---